jundalisay/sp/content/en/research/constitutions/eu/protocols/part-16.md

 HAVE AGREED upon the following provisions, which shall be annexed to the Treaty establishing a Constitution for
 Europe:
  -->

-Sole article
+### Sole article

-France may keep the privilege of monetary emission in New Caledonia, French Polynesia and Wallis and Futuna under the terms established by its national laws and shall be solely entitled to determine the parity of the Pacific Financial Community franc.
+France may keep the privilege of monetary emission in New Caledonia, French Polynesia and Wallisand Futuna under the terms established by its national laws and shall be solely entitled to determine the parity of the Pacific Financial Community franc.

 ## 17. PROTOCOL ON THE SCHENGEN ACQUIS INTEGRATED INTO THE FRAMEWORK OF THE EU